|Go to main page.||

 Oh, but how I miss my mind!

-(This counter was more fun when it was anticipating time UNTIL retirement, but it seemed a shame to waste it just because the retirement has already occurred.)
+(This counter was more fun when it was anticipating time UNTIL retirement, but it seemed a shame to waste it just because the retirement already occurred.)